privacy-scaling-explorations/maci/website/versioned_docs/version-v2.0_alpha/core-concepts/poll-types.md

 MACI has always worked with quadratic voting.
 Users signing up to MACI are assigned a number of voice credits based on certain conditions (enforced by the [initial voice credit proxy contract](https://github.com/privacy-scaling-explorations/maci/blob/dev/contracts/contracts/initialVoiceCreditProxy/InitialVoiceCreditProxy.sol)), and after each vote, the number of voice credits is reduced by the square of the weight of the vote casted.
 For instance, if the vote weight is 5, a user must have at least 25 voice credits to cast the vote.

-To run a poll with quadratic voting, the coordinator must set the `useQuadraticVoting` parameter to `true` when creating the MACI instance.
-This will make the MACI instance use the `Tally` smart contract, which is the one that has been used since the beginning of MACI.
+To run a poll with quadratic voting, the coordinator must deploy the Poll with the mode set to quadratic voting.

 Using MACI's cli, one can create a MACI instance with quadratic voting by running the following command: